 I RECOLLECT, and my honorable friend the Member for the University of Oxford will recollect, that, when this subject was discussed three years ago, it was remarked, by one whom we both loved and whom we both regret, that the strength of the case of the Jews was a serious inconvenience to their advocate, for that it was hardly possible to make a speech for them without wearying the audience by repeating truths which were universally admitted.
-If Sir James Mackintosh felt this difficulty when the question was first brought forward in this House, I may well despair of being able now to offer any arguments which have a being able now to offer any arguments which have a pretence to novelty.
+If Sir James Mackintosh felt this difficulty when the question was first brought forward in this House, I may well despair of being able now to offer any arguments which have a pretence to novelty.

-My honorable friend, the Member for the University of Oxford, began his speech by declaring that he had no intention of calling in question the principles of religious liberty.
+My honorable friend, the Member for the Univer-My hohorable mend, the Member for the Univer-sity of Oxford, began his speech by declaring that he had no intention of calling in question the principles of religious liberty.
 He utterly disclaims persecution, that is to say, persecution as defined by himself.
-It would, in his opinion, be persecution to hang a Jew, or to flay him, or to draw his teeth, or to imprison him, or to fine him; for every man who conducts himself peaceably has a right to his life and his limbs, to his personal liberty and his property.
-But it is not persecution, says my honorable friend, to exclude any individual or any class from office; for nobody has a right to office: in every country official appointments must be subject to such regulations as the supreme authority may choose to make; nor can any preme authority may choose to make; nor can any such regulations be reasonably complained of by any member of the society as uniust.
+It would, in his opinion, be persecution to hang a Jew, or to flay him, or to draw his teeth, or to imprison or to hay him, or to draw his teeth, or to imprison him, or to fine him; for every man who conducts him-self peaceably has a right to his life and his limbs, to his personal liberty and his property.
+But it is not persecution, says my honorable friend, to exclude any individual or any class from office; for nobody has a right to office: in every country official appoint-ments must be subject to such regulations as the supreme authority may choose to make; nor can any such regulations be reasonably complained of by any member of the society as uniust.
 He who obtains an office obtains it, not as matter of right, but as matter of favour.
 He who does not obtain an office is not wronged; he is only in that situation in which the vast majority of every community must necessarily be.
 There are in the United Kingdom five and twenty million Christians without places; and, if they do not complain, why should five and twenty thousand Jews complain of being in the same case?
 In this way my honorable friend has convinced himself that, as it would be most absurd in him and me to say that we are wronged because we are not Secretaries of State, so it is most absurd in the Jews to say that they are wronged because they are, as a people, excluded from public employment.